 You do not need to take any action in relation to the introduction of the responsible investment approach.
-There will be no change to the fund’s investment objective or benchmark.
+There will be no change to investment objectives or benchmarks due to implementing this approach.

 It will not be possible to ‘opt-out’, delay or defer the change to the responsible investment approach, due to be implemented on 30 November 2022.

-How will you measure the impact of the Responsible Investment approach on my Fund?
+How will you measure the impact of the Responsible Investment approach on my investments?

-SPW will measure the impact of the responsible investment framework by assessing certain ESG criteria, such as carbon emissions metrics and exposure to Principle Adverse Indicators (PAIs).
+SPW will measure the impact of the responsible investment approach by assessing certain criteria, such as carbon emissions metrics and exposure to Principle Adverse Indicators (PAIs).

 How will SPW report on the responsible investment approach?

-We will enhance client communications and reporting in two key ways:
+We will enhance our client communications and reporting in two key ways:

-2. We will produce a Responsible Investment report, which will be published on our website at least annually.
-This will show the impact your funds are having on the environment & wider society, including exposures to certain UN SDGs.
+2. We will produce a Responsible Investment report, which will be published on our website at least annually and will show the impact your investments are having on the environment & wider society.

-We expect to publish our first Responsible Investment Report at the end of 2023.
+We expect to publish the first Responsible Investment Report at the end of 2023.
 We will keep you informed of further developments as we build this enhanced reporting for our clients.